Purdue University Journals

 Journal of Pre-College Engineering Education Research (J-PEER) (Purdue University Press Open Access Journals)

-Journal of Southeast Asian American Education and Advancement (Department of Curriculum and Instruction)
+Journal of Southeast Asian American Education and Advancement (Scholarly Publishing Services Open Access Journals)

-Welcome to the Journal of Southeast Asian American Education and Advancement, an online and freely accessible interdisciplinary journal providing a forum for scholars and writers from diverse fields who share a common interest in Southeast Asian (SEA) Americans and their communities.
-JSAAEA is an official publication of the National Association for the Education and Advancement of Cambodian, Laotian, and Vietnamese Americans (NAFEA), with support from the Department of Curriculum and Instruction and the College of Education at Purdue University.
+Welcome to the Journal of Southeast Asian American Education and Advancement, an on-line and free open access interdisciplinary journal providing a forum for scholars and writers from diverse fields who share a common interest in Southeast Asian (SEA) Americans and their communities.
+JSAAEA is published with support from the Department of Curriculum and Instruction and the College of Education at Purdue University, and Purdue Libraries Scholarly Publishing Services and Purdue University Press.

 Journal of Terrestrial Observation (Scholarly Publishing Services Open Access Journals)